A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 2. Paying medical expenses with pre-tax dollars

 Once you’ve put money in your HSA, you can withdraw it at any time to pay for a qualified medical expense.
-And qualified medical expenses go well beyond the out-of-pocket costs for services that are covered by your health insurance plan.
-They also include includes things like dental and vision costs, as well as products like sunscreen (SPF 30+), bandages, and lip balm.
+And qualified medical expenses go well beyond the out-of-pocket costs for services covered by your health insurance plan.
+They also include things like dental and vision costs, and products like sunscreen (SPF 30+), bandages, and lip balm.

 If you don’t have an HSA, you can only deduct medical expenses by itemizing your deductions on your tax return.
 And even if you itemize, you can only deduct medical expenses that are in excess of 7.5% of your income.